Successive Cancellation Ordered Search Decoding of Modified $\boldsymbol{G}_N$-Coset Codes: Further Improvements

-Consider the bias terms $b_i$ given in~\eqref{eq:score_bias_term}, \mcc{which} impacts the search priority \mcc{but not the performance.
-This means that} a \emph{suboptimal} bias term does not change the performance of \ac{SCOS} decoding with unbounded complexity \mcc{(which is still \ac{ML})}, but increases \mcc{its} complexity.
-Figure~\ref{fig:scos_dfpolar_robust} illustrates the effect of various bias terms outlined below on the performance of \ac{SCOS} decoding. \begin{itemize} \item The bias terms are computed via the \ac{RHS} of~\eqref{eq:bias_term} using density evolution for each \ac{SNR} point. \item \mcc{The bias terms are set to zero, i.e., $b_i=0$, $i\in[N]$.} \end{itemize} As mentioned above, the changes in the bias terms do not affect the performance if there is no complexity constraint.
-The complexity reduction is limited if \eqref{eq:bias_term} is used instead of setting the bias terms to zero.
-Nevertheless, setting them to zero slightly degrades the performance (by $\approx0.12$~dB) when the maximum complexity is constraint to five times that of \ac{SC} decoding with almost no savings in the average complexity.
-Hence, we conclude that \ac{SCOS} decoding is not very sensitive to the choice of bias terms.
+Figure~\ref{fig:scos_dfpolar_robust} illustrates the effect of various bias terms outlined below on the performance of \ac{SCOS} decoding \edd{with bounded and unbounded $\lambda_\text{max}$.} \begin{itemize} \item The bias terms are computed via the \ac{RHS} of~\eqref{eq:bias_term} using \eddd{quantized} density evolution for each \ac{SNR} point. \item \mcc{The bias terms are set to zero, i.e., $b_i=0$, $i\in[N]$ \eddd{which results in using the \ac{PM} as score as well}.} \end{itemize} The complexity reduction is limited if \eqref{eq:bias_term} is used instead of setting the bias terms to zero.
+Nevertheless, setting them to zero slightly degrades the performance (by $\approx0.12$~dB) when the maximum \edd{number of node-visits} is constraint to five times that of \ac{SC} decoding with almost no savings in the average complexity.
+Hence, we conclude that \ac{SCOS} decoding is not very sensitive to the choice of bias terms \edd{unless the maximum complexity is required to be very low}.